Live2Create Leadership Academy

 Trades & Technical Mastery

 Students select a discipline — construction, culinary arts, coding, audio/video production, or another technical field — and develop genuine entry-level competence in it.
-They work with real tools, follow real safety protocols, and complete a finished applied project by year's end.
+They work with real tools, follow real safety protocols, and complete a finished applied project.
+Middle school is the right time to discover a trade before being tracked away from one.

 ✊🏾